There are various types of American visas available for those who wish to reside in the United States or visit it temporarily.

 In this category the types of American visas for immigrants through employment are named.
 This means that immigrants can get a Green Card through a job in the US.

-- EB-4 visa: Fourth preference special immigrants.
+- EB-4 visa: Certain special immigrants.

-- EB-5 visa: Immigrant Investor Program.
+- EB-5 visa: For immigrant Investors.

 Students and Exchange Visitor Visas